On quasi-polynomials counting planar tight maps

-\begin{rem} The factor $a^O b^O + a^O b^A + a^B b^O$ in~\eqref{eq:twotypeforestgen} corresponds to a sum over the three Cayley trees on the set $\{O,A,B\}$.
-For $k$ types of vertices there would be as many terms as Cayley trees on a set with $k+1$ elements~\cite{Bacher2013}. \end{rem}
+\begin{remark} The factor $a^O b^O + a^O b^A + a^B b^O$ in~\eqref{eq:twotypeforestgen} corresponds to a sum over the three Cayley trees on the set $\{O,A,B\}$.
+For $k$ types of vertices there would be as many terms as Cayley trees on a set with $k+1$ elements~\cite{Bacher2013}. \end{remark}